WORKING FOR FREE

 Producers are poor as well, you know?

 I do think there is a slight misconception amongst cast & crew that producers are filthy rich.
 Some are, but I'm not.
 For years, every spare penny I had went into make my own short films.
-I accept that gladly, as I was passionate about what I was doing.
+I accepted that gladly, as I was passionate about what I was doing.
 I knew that it was unfair of me to ask others to share that passion, so I largely worked by myself.
 Not through choice, but through necessity.
 I wanted to work with professionals, but I couldn't afford to pay them.
 Occasionally I've come across some people who have done something for free, or worked for a very low rate, and I've always been very grateful - I've made a note of those people, and I will pay them back one day!
 But the truth is, especially in independent filmmaking, no one has any money.
-We are all following our passions, hoping for something to happen.
-It's up to you who you hitch a ride with, but if someone is trying to make something with no-budget, it's probably not because their thieves trying to take advantage, but instead, passionate filmmakers who don't have any money - just like the rest of us.
-I admit, it wouldn't take long to find examples of production companies who are definitely looking to take advantage of people (I've been on a couple of those projects myself), but it's the same answer I've come to in previous points - we can all make our own decisions.
+We are all following our passions, hoping for something magical to happen.
+It's up to you who you hitch a ride with, but if someone is trying to make something with no-budget, it's probably not because their thieves trying to take advantage of you, but instead, passionate filmmakers who don't have any money - just like the rest of us.
+I admit, it wouldn't take long to find examples of production companies who are definitely looking to take advantage of people (I've been on a couple of those projects myself), but it's the same answer I've come to in previous points - we can all make our own decisions!
+Just open your eyes and be wise to the person who has approached you.
 Why someone takes on an unpaid project is no business of yours or mine.
 It's up to the individual.
 I would hope that no body applies for the roles that are clearly taking advantage, but we know that someone will - and good luck to them!
-They might genuinely want and need that credit.
+They might genuinely want and need that credit you so quickly scoff at.

 Lastly, know when to stop taking on unpaid work

 There came a point in my life (I think I was about 26/27) and I just had enough of unpaid work.
 I was done.
-I was no longer learning anything, and I stopped making mistakes.
+I was no longer learning anything, and I stopped making so many mistakes.
 For quite some time, the work I was producing was good enough to be paid for - and that's the key.
 To know your own self worth!
-I think the worry when you're just starting out is that you want and need to do everything.
-But there comes a point when you don't.
-I'd rather stay at home and watch films all day now than work on someone else's unpaid production - unless of course, I know them and can be convinced otherwise.
+I think the worry when you're just starting out is that you want and need to do everything, and you don't know when to make that scary transitions into the "no" territory.
+But I got to a point when I'd rather stay at home and watch films all day in my PJs than work on someone else's unpaid production - unless of course, I know them and can be convinced otherwise.
 I built up my portfolio and know-how to the point I didn't have to do it anymore.
 Funnily enough, as soon as I made that decision, people started paying me to do things.
-But the two go hand in hand.
-I was ready to be paid and people wanted to pay me.
-I was good enough - people don't want to hear that, but it's the truth.
+Perhaps the two go hand in hand - I was ready to be paid and people wanted to pay me.
+And maybe more importantly, I was good enough - people don't want to hear that, but it's the truth.
 You have to be good enough for people to want to pay you.
 If you're not, they won't.
 Working for free is a great playground to learn and to fuck up in.
 It shouldn't be dismissed or look down upon, but instead taken advantage of.
 I saw it for what it was, and I benefited from it.

-Also, I can still make my own decision, right?
+Also, I can still make my own decision, remember?